eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Plan.md

-Emergency rebuilds might be considered, by following the usual [Planning Council Exception Process](https://wiki.eclipse.org/SimRel/Simultaneous_Release_Requirements/Appendix#Planning_Council_Exception_Process), but only for serious, blocking regressions that have a "cross-project" impact.
+Emergency rebuilds might be considered, by following the usual [Planning Council Exception Process](https://wiki.eclipse.org/SimRel/Simultaneous_Release_Requirements/Appendix#Planning_Council_Exception_Process), but only for serious, blocking regressions that have a SimRel impact.

 ### Communication Channels

-#### Cross-Project Milestone & RC Status Reporting
+#### SimRel Milestone & RC Status Reporting

 Only negative status needs to be reported.
 It is essential for many aspect of the simultaneous release that communication be prompt and clear, on many topics.
 One of the most important ones, is if someone is not meeting some date or delivery.
-Put another way, we assume everyone is on target and has delivered their stuff unless a note is sent to cross-project list that you are delayed.
+Put another way, we assume everyone is on target and has delivered their stuff unless a note is sent to simrel-dev list that you are delayed.
 Its better to be up front about it, so everyone knows what to expect, rather than to hope things turn out OK at the very last minute, since if you "miss" without saying anything you are more likely to impact other people, and miss your